 Why Do Companies Go Public?

 The process of going public takes time and financial resources.
-But there are many reasons that private companies might choose to go that route.
+Nonetheless, there are many reasons private companies might choose to go public.

-For many companies, an IPO affords an opportunity to raise capital from investors.
-They can use this capital to fund further growth and expansion, potentially driving bigger profits down the line.
+For many companies, an IPO is an opportunity to raise capital from investors.
+The company can use this capital to fund further growth and expansion, potentially driving bigger profits down the line.

 Exit for early investors